ArchEnjoyer/parody_on_cicada3301/README.md

 Make iso file (I'll place commands you need in the file commands.txt).

 In cicada3301 tinycore start programs runs after init and bin file /sbin/init completed.
 It means that you can abort programs with CTRL+C and after this you will be taken to a shell.
-In my instruction /sbin/init not runs, so the the rest of the boot process and configuring the environment for the user not executing and, another words, you cannot fall to shell with CTRL+C.
+In my instruction /sbin/init not runs, so the rest of the boot process and configuring the environment for the user not executing and, another words, you cannot fall to shell with CTRL+C.